Mindgreppers/lifemaker_web/content/_index.md

 > A global family of mutual empowerment, glued by the spirit of Oneness - **All is One.
 One is All.**

 Lifemaker is a network of supreme knowledge and selfless action.
 We live in love, peace, open mindedness, acceptance and mutual support.
 We share and a [common aspiration of the way of living](https://docs.google.com/document/d/18AtEj2GhpBe9REYUvQ999nMklHZq1RohGEOhM0OhqQ0).
-We are a non-commercial, self-sustainable, by people and for people movement, *without any hidden agenda, desire to control or greed*, to empower each other (in all ways possible), in order to
+We are a non-commercial, self-sustainable, by people and for people movement, *without any hidden agenda, desire to control or greed*.
+We are here to tenderly empower each other, in order to

 - allow your [True Nature](/whoami) to take over the ignorant, limited and suffering ego-sense
-- dissolve the (illusive) borders that make one feel separate from the other
 - be established in (Real and Eternal) bliss, spontaneity and peace *within*
-- fulfill the Heart's calling (or inner voice) in all aspects of life
+- be able to fulfill the Heart's calling (or inner voice) in all aspects of life
 - live compassionately, responsibly and justfully *with each other and all Life*
 - co-create and share abundance with all Life